gbouras13/giantpandrna/README.md

 Steps
 ========

-1. Runs pychopper on the raw input reads (qc.smk)
+For each sample (steps1-4):

-2. If you have DCS109, runs pychopper resuce mode to rescue more unclassified reads (qc.smk)
+1. Runs nanopolish pychopper on the  input reads (qc.smk)
-3. Aggreagates all full length and rescued reads (qc.smk)
+2. If you have DCS109, runs pychopper resuce mode to rescue more unclassified reads (qc.smk), then aggreagates all full length and rescued reads (qc.smk)
-4. Maps all reads from 3. using minimap2 against your chosen transcriptome (align.smk)
+3. Maps all input reads using minimap2 against your chosen transcriptome (align.smk).
-5. Sorts bam and calculates statistics (align.smk)
+4. Sorts bam and calculates statistics (align.smk).
-6. Runs [bambu](https://github.com/GoekeLab/bambu) on all input bams.
+5. Runs [bambu](https://github.com/GoekeLab/bambu) on all input bams.

 Input